 Indemnity plans allow members to handle their own health care and go to whatever doctor or hospital they like.
 The insurance company then pays a certain percentage of the total charges.
 Employees may be asked to pay for some services in advance and then seek for reimbursement from their insurance carrier.

-Health insurance at most workplaces in New Hampshire covers prescription medication, doctor’s appointments, and surgeries.
+New Hampshire health insurance plans at most workplaces cover prescription medication, doctor’s appointments, and surgeries.

 Plastic surgery, for example, is not covered because it is considered unnecessary.
-Additionally, dental and vision coverage are not covered by most health insurance plans, so these two services must be obtained separately.
+Additionally, dental and vision coverage is not covered by most health insurance plans, so these two services must be obtained separately.

 Regardless of their income, employees can contribute to group health insurance programs.
 Employees pay around $3240 in healthcare each year, which is roughly three times less than the average cost in the United States.